Version of 23. May 2015, Martin Elsaesser

 Crescent Viewer, optimized software for this task developed by me.|

 Provided as part of a complete system, using better cameras.

 A solar baffle is required to shield your optics from the sun for safety and improved contrast.
 For simple crescents a long dew-shield would suffice.

 For difficult crescents a more elaborate construction is required.
 You can not buy this of any shelf so either build it yourself or purchase it from somebody with enough knowledge.
 The baffle can have a serious impact on the requirements for the mount and the overall construction.

-I have provided numerous high-end systems for crescent observation to official institutions.
+I have provided numerous high-end systems for crescent observation to government institutions and private individuals.
 These systems are carefully designed for optimum performance, safety and ease of use, based on our pioneering work and almost ten years of practical experience with this kind of crescent observation.
 Training is an important part of such a solution.
 Contact me if you want to acchieve the best results.